achtnullzwei/Doorman/docs/en/order.md

 export default {
     data() {
+        const envelopeTrackingDetails = 'This option is similar to Parcel but intended for smaller, low-quantity orders.';
-        const standardTrackingDetails = 'Choose this option if you are comfortable with not being able to track the shipment.
+        const parcelTrackingDetails = 'Choose this option if you are comfortable with not being able to track the shipment.
 Lost packages cannot be refunded or replaced.';

-        const trackedTrackingDetails = 'Recommended for reliable delivery and shipment visibility.
+        const packageTrackingDetails = 'Recommended for reliable delivery and shipment visibility with <u>tracking</u>.
 Lost packages may be eligible for investigation or claim.';

         return {
             errors: {